hrfure/RealTimeBusTracker/README.md

 Load the HTML file in a modern web browser.
 The map will automatically populate with bus markers upon loading.
 Buses with a direction ID of 0 will be represented by a red icon while others will be represented by a blue icon.

+**Future Improvements:**
+Future improvements could be to include the busstops that the buses will pass by on their route.
+Or more advanced to connect the real time data with a geolocator and estimate when the bus will be at the various stops (or your location).

 **Dependencies:**